boyofgreen/Web-App-ToolKit/README.md

 1. Build the application.
 	`cordova build`

+### Manual steps required [Windows only]
+In order to make the project work there are a few things that need to be taken care of:

+1. Add **WinJS 4** via nuget and **overwrite the existing base.js file in the Windows 10 project when prompted**.
+1. Changing the TargetDeviceFamily values to 10.0069.0 in the appxmanifest (optional, depending on the current version of your Windows 10 SDK )

+### Before you submit your app [Windows only]

+Make sure you replace the reference to Windows.ApplicationModel.Store.CurrentAppSimulator with Windows.Applicationmodel.Store.CurrentApp, which is located in WATShare.js

 ## Features
 The following section shows examples of how you can enable the plugin's features in the **manifest.json** file.